occi-cad/occi-server/README.md

 The stack is fully dockerized.
 To start up a local OCCI server with a default CadQuery worker:

 1. Add a .env file to the main directory based on env.example
 2. Add scripts into the 'scriptlibrary' directory in format ./scriptlibrary/{org}/{name}/{version}/{name}.py|js and {name}.json for the config file.
-There is an [https://github.com/occi-cad/scriptlibrary](OCCI example library) to get you started.
+There is an [OCCI example library](https://github.com/occi-cad/scriptlibrary) to get you started.
 Make sure you are in the root directory:
 ```
 git clone https://github.com/occi-cad/scriptlibrary
 ```